How do you choose dog crates?

 If your dog is grown, you can measure him.
 For him to lie comfortably, the dog crate needs to be at least a few inches longer than he is, and for him to get up and turn around, it needs to be not quite as tall as he is.

 If you will be moving the crate around a lot, or if you live in a tiny space, you may want to get a dog crate that is just big enough.
-If you have the space, the bigger the better!
+If you have the space and don’t plan to travel with the crate, the bigger the better!
 More room for toys, a water dish, a friendly cat, etc.

 If you are using a dog bed while potty training a young puppy, you may want to make the bed out of old towels, an old flannel sheet, or some of the commercial products that wash and dry easily… and you may want 2 beds for a puppy, so you’ll have a better chance of having a clean one handy when you need it.